mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

   # To compare survival by gender, we can run a "logrank" test...a sort of Contingency test..
   survdiff( Surv(time_var, death_var) ~ gender_var, rho=0 ) #With rho = 0,... which is the default so we don’t need to write this bit,... it yields the log-rank test.
   ```
+[Note] Kaplan-Meier method and log-rank tests explore the relation between one predictor and mortality variable over time but they can only manage **one predictor**.
+In contrast, `Cox proportional hazards model` can handle multiple predictors.
+It's a type of regression.

+Cox Proportional Hazards Model
+ - 'hazard' is having the outcome of interest (a risk of death as a given moment) in time.
+ - 'proportional hazards' means that the hazards assumed by the model is proportional!
+For example, the hazard pattern in young patients should be proportional to those whon are old...?
+ - The way the hazard changes over time is called the `hazard rate`.
+ - The proportionality of hazards is crucial and should be tested